 The most important things on your credit report are your payment history, and your credit utilization or debt-to-credit ratio.
 Hence, making prompt payment regularly for a long period of time can be very beneficial to your credit report.
 And also, keeping your debt-to-credit ratio as low as possible will make you creditworthy in the sight of lenders when you do apply for a loan.

 Identity theft and credit card theft are major risks you have to guide against.
 You should strive to keep your credit card information as safe as possible.
 Work together with your credit card issuer to ensure you have maximum security on your card.
 Check and review your monthly credit card statements regularly so that you can easily identify any abnormalities.
 If you are suspicious of anything, do not hesitate to escalate to relevant agencies.

 The Credit Card Act of 2009 now makes it easy to show cardholders how long it will take to pay down their balance if they are able to consistently make only the minimum payment.
 The faster you are able to pay off your debts, the lower the debt will cost.
 Try to make more than the minimum payment amount monthly and by doing this, you will be able to pay off your balances in a quick time.

 You earn rewards in the form of points when you make purchases with your credit card.
 These points give you rewards in the form of airline miles, merchandise, cash back, and access to exclusive clubs among others.
 A credit card that offers you rewards can help you save money.
 You can also request that your rewards be deposited directly into your savings or checking account.

-We offer title loans near me which means we are the closest title loan company at no cost and at the distance of your fingertips we can help you obtain the money you need in minutes by funding you straight to your bank account.
+We offer title loans close by which means we are the closest title loan company at no cost and at the distance of your fingertips we can help you obtain the money you need in minutes by funding you straight to your bank account.